golanlevin/60-212/2026/assignments/assignment_1.md

 (*15 minutes*) Please **complete** the questions in [**this anonymous form**](https://forms.gle/7kZrFXS3yT3dVe3y5), which combines two sets of questions:

 * (Part A) **The Fall 2026 CMU Student Survey on AI.** This is a set of 4 questions about AI use by students, produced by CMU's [Eberly Center for Teaching Excellence](https://www.cmu.edu/teaching/technology/aitools/genai-studentsurvey/index.html) for distribution at the start of the fall 2026 semester.
 The Eberly Center will receive your responses to these questions.
-* (Part B) **Assessing your use of AI in Assignment 1.5.** This is a set of 6 questions which I have generated in collaboration with my doctoral student, Alice Tang, who is researching the impact of AI tools on creative technology practice and education.
+* (Part B) **Assessing your use of AI in Assignment 1.5.** This is a set of 6 questions developed in collaboration with my doctoral student, Alice Tang, who is researching the impact of AI tools on creative technology practice and education.
 These questions are part of an IRB-approved study.

 ### 1.6.2.
 Brief Written Reflection

 (*15 minutes*) In the Discord channel `#16-reflection`, please **write** a few sentences about your experience with the *One Point Set, 27 Ways* assignment (1.5). *Please write in your own voice, without AI assistance.*

 For your reflection, **pick any one** of the following starting points.
-(You don't have to select more than one!)
+(You don't have to address more than one!)

 * **What did you learn?** Share something you learned about programming, algorithms, AI coding agents, creative coding, or your own working process.
 * **Compare the experiences** of "coding", "summoning", and "inventing".
 Where did you feel most engaged, frustrated, capable, or creative?
-* [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) called the satisfaction of working hard on a difficult problem you care about “[**hard fun**](https://dailypapert.com/hard-fun/)”.
+* Seymour Papert used the phrase “[**hard fun**](https://dailypapert.com/hard-fun/)” for the satisfaction of working hard on a difficult problem you care about.
 Where, if anywhere, did you experience "hard fun" in this assignment? **What effect, if any, did using AI have on that experience?**
 * Did working with your coding agent ever ***click***, allowing you to quickly implement ideas?
 When did it instead feel confusing, hollow, or alienating? **What made the difference?**
 * After completing all three parts of *One Point Set, 27 Ways*, do you have any new opinions about what is worth knowing how to do yourself, and what you feel comfortable delegating?